LittleBigRefresh/Docs/patching/ps3.md

 Drop the installer .pkg on your PS3, and you should be all set after you run it.

-## Step 3: Find your PS3's IP Address
+## Step 2: Find your PS3's IP Address

 Head on over to your PS3, head to settings, then network settings, and open 'Settings and Connection Status List'.

 ![A screenshot of the PS3, showing the mentioned menu.](https://littlebigrefresh.github.io/Docs/patching/images/ps3-ip.png)

 Look for your 'IP Address', and write it down under the 'PS3s IP' field in Refresher.
 Click away from the textbox, and Refresher should start connecting.
-It may take a couple seconds for it to download all the game icons and metadata.
+It may take a couple of seconds for it to download all the game icons and metadata.

 ## Step 3: Fill in the server URL